ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Retrieval Algorithms

-We also introduce several additional techniques to enhance retrieval results.
-A new \textbf{Document Filtering} step refines search results by analyzing the similarity scores of top-ranked documents during the re-ranking stage.
-If the highest-ranked document(s) show a significant margin over the following results, only these top documents are retained.
-This approach leverages the observation that a small set of highly relevant TSGs is often sufficient to resolve issues, reducing the inclusion of overly detailed or irrelevant documents and saving tokens for the final LLM calls (see Section~\ref{sec:eval_offline}).
+\begin{itemize}[leftmargin=1em, itemindent=0em] \item \textbf{Search Text}: The planner rephrases user questions to generate multiple key search arguments. \item \textbf{Search Field}: ``\texttt{title}'', ``\texttt{contents}'' or both. \item \textbf{Search Method}: \textit{Multi-Field Hybrid Search} based on reciprocal rank fusion (RRF)~\cite{cormack2009reciprocal, microsoft_hybrid_search_ranking} is used to combine similarity scores from all search fields. \item \textbf{Keyword}: If the user input consists of search keywords (e.g., ``error code \textit{1038}''), additional filter will be added. \end{itemize} To further enhance retrieval results, we apply \textbf{Document Filtering} to refine search results.
+If the highest-ranked document(s) exhibit a significant margin over the following results, only these top documents are retained.
+We observe that when a small set of highly relevant TSGs is identified, limiting the inclusion of overly detailed or irrelevant documents helps conserve tokens for the LLM calls, reducing response latency (see Section~\ref{sec:eval_offline}).

-Additionally, during preprocessing, teams provide concise \textbf{Repository Descriptions} for each document source.
-These descriptions are included with the retrieved documents to enhance the LLM’s contextual understanding, improving the quality of the final LLM call within the agent.

-Future enhancements include incorporating advanced retrieval algorithms like HyDE and Reverse HyDE~\cite{gao2022hyde,hyde2023}, generating enriched matching fields, and exploring the integration of graph structures into the index~\cite{joycepaper} and leveraging feedback from historical conversations to dynamically refine search rankings~\cite{williampaper}.
+Future enhancements include integrating more fields in the preprocessing pipelines such as HyDE and Reverse HyDE~\cite{gao2022hyde,hyde2023}, exploring enriched matching fields, incorporating graph structures into the index~\cite{joycepaper}, and utilizing feedback from historical conversations to dynamically refine search rankings~\cite{williampaper}.